Advanced Topics in Decision-making in Medicine [EWP02]

 Detailed information about this course:

 This course deals with intermediate- to advanced level topics in the field of medical decision making.
 Topics that will be addressed include building decision models, evaluation of diagnostic tests, utility assessment, multi-attribute utility theory, Markov cohort models, microsimulation state-transition models, calibration and validation of models, probabilistic sensitivity analysis, value of information analysis, and behavioral decision making.
 The course will focus on the practical application of techniques and will include published examples and a computer practicum.
-Students will learn to apply state-of-the-art modeling methods (students may choose to use either Treeage or R (or both)) to evaluate the comparative effectiveness and cost-effectiveness of health interventions.
+Students will learn to apply state-of-the-art modeling methods using freely available open source software to evaluate the comparative effectiveness and cost-effectiveness of health interventions.
 While the primary emphasis is on application, essential underlying theoretical concepts will also be discussed.
 During the course you will have the opportunity to work on a decision problem which you select yourself.
 Many students use the course as a way to start writing a paper on a decision model in the field of their interest.

 By the end of the course the student will be able to